Icinga/icinga-notifications-web/doc/20-REST-API.md

 This API enables easy integration with external tools, automation workflows, and configuration management systems.

----

 ## API Versioning

-The Notifications API follows a **versioned** structure to ensure backward compatibility and predictable upgrades.
+The API follows a **versioned** structure to ensure backward compatibility and predictable upgrades.

 The current and first stable version is: /icingaweb2/notifications/api/v1

 Future versions will be accessible under corresponding paths (for example, `/api/v2`), allowing you to migrate at your own pace.

----

 ## API Description